waterloop/WLoopCAN/readme.md

 ### GNU Make

+Follow the following instructions:

+1. Add `-I ./WLoopCAN/inc` to your compilation flags
+2. Add `-D <board_name>` to your compilation flags (a list of names can be found in `inc/config.h`)
-Link `./WLoopCAN/bin/wloop_can.a` with the rest of your object files, and add `-I ./WLoopCAN/inc` to your compilation flags.
+3. Link `./WLoopCAN/bin/wloop_can.a` with the rest of your object files

 ## Usage